xperseguers/TYPO3.docs.rst-primer/Documentation/Index.rst

         $foo = 'bar';
         ?>

-You may number lines as well:
+You may number lines as well and emphasize one or more lines:

 .. code-block:: restructuredtext
+   :emphasize-lines: 2-3

     .. code-block:: yaml
         :linenos:
+        :emphasize-lines: 1,4-5

         conf.py:
           copyright: 2013-2014